Amanullahgit/flutter_alarm_manager/README.md

-# FLUTTER ANDROID ALARM MANAGER
+# Flutter Android Alarm Manager

 This is the source code for Flutter Android Alarm Manager Package.